kescobo/blog.bonham.ch/posts/sunyata-models.md

 With a minor modification, this unintentionally articulates a central tenant of Buddhism - one which also has important implications for science and beyond.
-In fact, any _concept_ at all, not just numerical probabilities, are not objective properties of the world.
+In fact, any _concept_ at all, not just numerical probabilities, is not an objective property of the world.

 ---

 Folks that know me casually are often surprised to learn that I'm a Zen Buddhist.
 After all, I'm a scientist, skeptic, biologist, and atheist.
-Add this to my personality (extroverted, opinionated, loud), and it seems odds with what most people associate with Zen - quite, calm, woo-woo spirituality.
+Add this to my personality (extroverted, opinionated, loud), and it seems at odds with what most people associate with Zen - quite, calm, woo-woo spirituality.
 But the truth is that my embrace of Buddhism is deeply informed by my science.